hyusuf101/Professional-Final-Project-Data-Analysis/README.md

 # London Borough Crime Analysis

-This project analyzes crime data in London boroughs, focusing on theft incidents and their relationship with population density and population size.
-The analysis uses Python libraries for data manipulation, statistical analysis, and visualization.
+This project analyses crime data in London boroughs, focusing on theft incidents and their relationship with population density and population size.
+The analysis uses Python libraries for data manipulation, statistical analysis, and visualisation.

 ## Project Overview